-St. Mary's Committee members: Mike Keltgen, Glen Rodel, Bill Cully, Jerry Brandt, Jim Schneider, Gary Seidl, Tom Honzay, Fr.
+St. Mary's Committee members: Mike Keltgen, Glen Rodel, Bill Cully, Jerry Brandt, Jim Schneider, Gary Seidl, Tom Schultz, Fr.
 Joe Steinbeisser (ex-officio), and Sara Anderson (ex-officio).

 The St. Mary’s cemetery is located on the north side of Highway 212 on the west end of Bird Island.
 The cemetery committee meets as needed.